derwentx/vimrc/README.md

 Derwent's fork of [aimx](https://github.com/amix/)' Ultimate Vimrc.

+I've modified the vimrc to suit my needs as a python / php developer

 Here are the original README intro:

 >   Over the last 8 years I have used and tweaked Vim.
 This is my Ultimate vimrc.